VishalKumar-V/TFS-PROG-JS-FUNDAMENDALS/PROG/P01/12 Array/07 Exercises/ST/L3-01-Is-Given-Array-In-Ascending/01 Problem Statement.md

 ## Sample I/O

 > #### Sample Input 1:
-> findEvenNumbers = [1,2,3,4,5,6]
+> array = [1,2,3,4,5,6]
 >
 > ##### Output:
-> There are 3 even numbers in this array
+> The given array is in ascending

 > #### Sample Input 2:
 > studentNames = [45,55,32,55]
 >
 > ##### Output:
->  There are 1 even numbers in this array
+>  The given array is not in ascending

 > #### Sample Input 3:
 > studentNames = [1,3,5,7,9]
 >
 > ##### Output:
-> "There is no even numbers in this array"
+> "The given array is not in ascending"